“I’ll tell you what the public likes more than anything.

 California's King of the Road

+We handle California wage theft cases in many different industries, and one of the largest industries where we see wage theft is the trucking industry.
 My Dad grew up driving a truck.
 He loved to drive.
 I rode with him sometimes when I was a boy, sitting in the front seat of various trucks from panel trucks to big rigs.
 I remember listening to him turn up the radio when Roger Miller’s King of the Road came on.
 We would sing along together.
 I loved riding with my Dad.
 I sure do miss him.
 Because of this I have a big place in my heart for truck drivers.

 Lawyers have to remember that we are not better than our clients.
 We are not in any way superior.
 I have been around lawyers that act like they are better than other folks.
 I remember a lawyer that was talking down about their client.
 He called them “trailer trash.”
 When I heard him say this, it stung.
 I lived in a trailer when I was in fifth grade.
 My grandmother lived in a trailer.
 My Mom grew up living in a trailer.
 That doesn’t make me or my family trash.

 I am privileged to represent thousands of truck drivers.
 I am blessed to represent so many good, hard-working people.
-Today, it is my understanding that my law firm represent more Teamsters, truck drivers and/or delivery drivers than any law firm in California.
+Today, it is my understanding that my law firm represents more Teamsters, truck drivers and/or delivery drivers than any law firm in California.
 So, in that since I am “California’s King of the Road.”

 Only I am not a king.
 I am a regular guy - just like my clients.
 Just like the drivers that I represent.
 I have been bestowed the honor of being their voice.
 So it doesn’t make me a king.
 It just means that I am blessed to represent so many good, hard working, down to earth people.